 Osteitis pubis is characterized by symphysis pubis pain, and chronic stress related changes in the subchondral bone, reported most commonly in athletes participating in soccer, ice hockey, basketball, and running.
 The condition has also been reported in fencing, Australian rules football, and cricket.

 Overuse related stress affecting the symphysis pubis is believed to be the cause for development of osteitis pubis.
 The exact mechanism is not known; however, it is believed that repetitive shearing forces accompanying side to side and up and down movement at the pubic symphysis predisposes to osteitis pubis.
 These types of movements can occur in sports requiring sudden change in direction, running, kicking, acceleration, or deceleration.
 Forceful contractions of hip adductors can also pull on the pubic symphysis.

 There is an insidious onset of pain over the symphysis pubis area or groin exaggerated by continued activity, and there is localized tenderness over the symphysis pubis.
 Athletes may also report pain in the thigh, hip, or perineum.
 Pain is aggravated by running, kicking, pivoting, sudden acceleration, and deceleration.
 Soccer players adapt to avoid certain kicks that cause the most pain.
 Pain can be reproduced or exacerbated on examination by having the athlete adduct the hip against manual resistance or passively abduct the hip.
-Osteomyelitis affecting the pubis symphysis must be considered in the differential diagnosis.
-Other causes of groin pain in young athletes ...
+Osteomyelitis affecting the pubis symphysis must be considered in the differential diagnosis. ...